 Now I can't decide which is better, Elise posting a grits recipe or a recipe for hot boiled peanuts!

 Most people I talked to just boil their peanuts in plain salt water.
 Some add seasonings, I think a traditional seasoning (if you are going to use anything in addition to salt) is shrimp boil seasoning.

-Boiled Peanuts Recipe
+Watch This Boiled Peanuts Recipe

 The longer the peanuts cook, or sit in the salty water, the saltier they will become.
 Also the longer the peanuts cook, the softer the shells will become.
 Some people prefer their peanut shells soft and almost chewy, some prefer a little firm so you can pry open the shells.

 If you are making boiled peanuts for the first time, work with a small batch (like the one pound recipe that follows).
 If they end up too salty, use less salt the next time.
 If you like them softer, cook them longer.
 The inside nuts themselves should be completely soft.
 If crunchy or crisp, they need to cook longer.

-1/4 cup kosher salt (or 2 Tbsp table salt)
+1/4 cup (35g) kosher salt, preferably Diamond Crystal (or 2 tablespoons table salt)

 4 cups water

-Thoroughly rinse raw unshelled peanuts in water.
+Thoroughly rinse raw unshelled peanuts in water

 Cover and reduce the heat just enough to maintain a low boil.
 Boil for 2 to 3 hours or longer (some boil their peanuts all day), until peanuts reach desired level of softness.

 Boiled peanuts don't save as well as dry.